\n

 Who is the most popular UK party leader in 2026?

-As of May 2026, Carla Denyer of the Green Party holds the highest net approval rating at +8%, followed by Ed Davey of the Liberal Democrats at +5%.
-Kemi Badenoch is the least unpopular among the three main party leaders at -15%.
+As of June 2026, Carla Denyer of the Green Party holds the highest net approval rating at +8% — the only leader with a positive net score.
+Ed Davey is next at −6%.
+Badenoch and Farage share −15%, while Starmer is the clear outlier at −44%.

 Why does Keir Starmer have such a low approval rating?